Axway/streams-open-docs/content/en/docs/install/_index.md

 ## Pre-installation

+Once you have been on-boarded on [Amplify Platfrom](https://platform.axway.com) by your Axway contact.
+You will be able to download our last Helm Chart from `Downloads` section of [Axway Support Portal](https://support.axway.com/en/search/index/type/Downloads/sort/created%7Cdesc/ipp/10/product/596/version/3074).

-Download Steams helm chart corresponding to the `release-version` you wish to install.
+Please download Steams helm chart corresponding to the `release-version` you wish to install.

 ```sh
 export INSTALL_DIR="MyInstallDirectory"

 cd ${INSTALL_DIR}/helm/streams
 ```

+{{< alert title="Note" >}}On Axway Support Portal, you will also find others resources such as Postman Collection, OpenApi or docker-compose files.{{< /alert >}}

 ## Secrets management